wildmouse/website-capture/README.md

 ## How to capture

 Run `node src/index.js` to capture for all seed values.

-default file name will be `seed.png`
+Webpage `localhost:8080/?seed=[seed]` will be captured with seed(0-10000) and saved as `[seed].png`

-To custom file name and directory to save, set following variables:
+To custom filename and save directory, set following variables:

 - `directoryToSave`: directory to save capture.
 - `namePrefix`: prefix of file name.